TabishRehmatullah/TabishRehmatullah/README.md

 - 👋 Hi, I’m @tabishmemon
-- 👀 I’m interested in web and app development
+- 👀 I’m interested in web and hybrid app development
-- 🌱 I’m currently learning React.js and React Native
+- 🌱 I’m currently learning Javascript and Flutter
-- 💞️ I’m looking to collaborate on front-end web development
+- 💞️ I’m looking to collaborate on front-end web development and flutter development
 - 📫 How to reach me: through facebook: Tabish Rehmatullah

 <!---